Electronic structure of TiSe$_2$ from a quasi-self-consistent G$_0$W$_0$ approach

 \section{Abstract}

-In a previous work it was shown that the inclusion of exact exchange is crucial for a first principles description of both the electronic- and the vibrational properties of TiSe$_2$ [Phys.
+In a previous work it was shown that the inclusion of exact exchange is essential for a first principles description of both the electronic- and the vibrational properties of TiSe$_2$, M. Hellgren et al. [Phys.
 Rev. Lett.
-119 456325 (2017)].
+119, 176401 (2017)].
 The $GW$ approximation provides a parameter-free description of screened exchange but is usually employed perturbatively ($G_0W_0$) making results more or less dependent on the starting point.
-In this work we study the $GW$ band structure of TiSe$_2$ and show that it is a case extremely sensitive to the choice of $G_0$.
-We then develop a quasi-self-consistent scheme based on the random phase approximation (RPA) and the optimized effective potential of hybrid density functional theory.
+In this work, we develop a quasi-self-consistent extension of $G_0W_0$ based on the random phase approximation (RPA) and the optimized effective potential of hybrid density functional theory.
 This approach generates an optimal $G_0W_0$ starting-point and a hybrid exchange parameter consistent with the RPA.
-The high-temperature phase of TiSe$_2$ is found to be semi-metallic, in agreement with most experimental results.
-Furthermore, the optimized hybrid functional accurately reproduces the low-temperature charge density wave phase.
+While self-consistency plays a minor role for systems such as Ar, BN and ScN, it is shown to be crucial for TiS$_2$ and TiSe$_2$.
+We find the high-temperature phase of TiSe$_2$ to be a semi-metal with a band structure in good agreement with experiment.
+Furthermore, the optimized hybrid functional agrees well with our previous estimate and therefore accurately reproduces the low-temperature charge density wave phase.

 \keywords{}